Head and Neck - Refresher 2022

 This activity is available from June 6, 2022, through 11:59 p.m.
 Eastern time on June 5, 2025.

 This activity was originally recorded at ASTRO’s virtual 2022 ASTRO Annual Refresher Course, March 27-27, 2022.

 The activity is designed to meet the interests of radiation oncologists and radiation oncology residents, physicists, radiation therapists and dosimetrists.

-Kenneth Hu, MD, FASTRO is employed by UCSF Bakar Precision Medicine Cancer Center/University of California and has no financial relationships with a commercial interest.
+Sue Yom, MD is employed by UCSF Bakar Precision Medicine Cancer Center/University of California and has no financial relationships with a commercial interest.

 The person(s) above served as the developer(s) of this activity.
 Additionally, the Education and CME/MOC Committees had control over the content of this activity.